afomi/cdcs-docker/README.md

 ./docker_migrate.sh
 ```

 **NOTE**: the script will do dry runs and ask for confirmation before applying the changes, but it is
 recommended to create a backup of the databases before starting the migration.

 # Disclaimer

 [NIST Disclaimer](https://www.nist.gov/disclaimer)

+## To install elixir

+from `/build`

+run `docker-compose -f build/docker-compose.yml build phoenix_app`

+then
+cd deploy
+docker-compose --env-file .env up -d